Email System

 - Campaign emails are sent in bulk batches with workpool-based rate limiting (20/sec) to avoid hitting provider rate limits.

-- Provider-level limits apply on top of application throttling — SES and Resend each enforce their own sending quotas.
-Monitor your provider dashboard for current limits.
+- Provider-level limits apply on top of application throttling — the MTA handles rate limiting internally (per-ISP throttling, IP warming caps); SES and Resend each enforce their own sending quotas.

 The rate limiter is built into the email provider abstraction, so all sends (campaigns, automations, transactional) go through the same throttling layer.